Average Cost of Car Insurance in 2026: What You Should Expect to Pay

 By Vehicle Type (Annual Full Coverage)

 The car you drive matters — a lot.
-EVs and sports cars carry the steepest premiums due to expensive repair costs, while trucks and standard SUVs tend to be the most affordable to insure.
+EVs and sports cars carry the steepest premiums due to expensive repair costs, while standard SUVs and sedans tend to be among the more affordable options.
 Learn more in our guide on car insurance by vehicle type.

 Vehicle Type Avg.
 Annual Full Coverage